-So which essential oils contain Linalool?
+Which essential oils contain it?

-As a manufacturer of natural, organic beauty products, I have to legally declare all ‘naturally occurring allergens’ on the back labels of my products, so you can rest assured that if you do have an issue with it, you can avoid it by looking at my ingredient list.
-Clear labelling is a legal requirement if you want to sell products in the EU, and so if you come across a products that is labelled in correctly or does not contain any ingredients listing, avoid it like the plague!!
+As a manufacturer of natural, organic beauty products, I have to legally declare all ‘naturally occurring allergens’ on the back labels of my products, so you can rest assured that if you do have an issue with linalool, you can avoid it by looking at my ingredient list, both on the product label and on the website product page.

 Essential Oils that do not contain Linalool